 - or/ fax to 08 9323 5197

-Support staff are available for support, advocacy, advice and provision of resources on a daily basis from 0700 to 2330.
+Support staff are available 24/7 for support, advocacy, advice and provision of resources.

 Assisting our clients with accessing the services and supports they are entitled to, is one of our main focuses at St Bart’s.

-Case management is a process of working with the client on an individual level and focuses on their needs, goals, and developing flexible strategies to assist them to achieve their goals.
+Case management is a process of working with the individual on a one on one individual level and focuses on their needs, goals, and developing flexible strategies to assist them to achieve their goals.
 Empowering our clients to make positive changes is the aim of our Case Management program.
-St Bart’s uses the Outcome Star to support clients through journey of change.

 Our team works in partnership with external agencies, including Reclink, to provide a range of activities for residents to take part in.
 We recognise the importance of social interactions and development of new skills to contribute to the case management and growth process.
 We have a team of dedicated volunteers who assist in facilitation of the activities program.